 Myerscough's care provided to under 18 residential students was recognised as 'Good with outstanding features' by Ofsted in March 2022.
-Matrix recognised the comprehensive information advice and guidance systems across all areas of the College (re-accredited January 2021) and assessed as 'positive' about disabled people and a Leader in Diversity (re-accredited in July 2021).
+The College received a further inspection in November 2024 and is awaiting the official report.
+Matrix recognised the comprehensive information advice and guidance systems across all areas of the College (re-accredited December 2023) and assessed as 'positive' about disabled people and a Leader in Diversity (re-accredited in July 2021).

-Ofsted carried out a full inspection of the College's Further Education and Apprenticeship provision in November 2023, the Inspection Report will be published at the end of December 2023.
+Ofsted carried out a full inspection of the College's Further Education and Apprenticeship provision in November 2023, the Inspection Report, published in January 2024, graded the College as Requires Improvement.
+A monitoring visit was carried out by Ofsted in December 2024 and the College is awaiting the official report.